qijunz/MAG/README.md

 The output of MetaBat2 are all the bins identified.
 Because the assembly are performed in single samples, redundant MAGs may exist among different samples.

-- To assess MAGs quality, [CheckM](https://github.com/Ecogenomics/CheckM) ('checkm lineage_wf') is used to estimate genome completeness and contamination for each MAG.
+- To assess MAGs quality, [CheckM](https://github.com/Ecogenomics/CheckM) (`checkm lineage_wf`) is used to estimate genome completeness and contamination for each MAG.
 The high-quality MAGs are usually defined as "completeness > 90% and contamination < 5%"

-- The high-quality MAGs were dereplicated using [dRep](https://github.com/MrOlm/drep) ('-pa 0.9 -sa 0.99').
+- The high-quality MAGs were dereplicated using [dRep](https://github.com/MrOlm/drep) (`-pa 0.9 -sa 0.99`).

 - In each secondary clusters of dRep output, the representative MAGs are chosen by the highest score.
 The MAG score is defined as (with default parameters from dRep):